rwnx/pynonymizer/CONTRIBUTING.md

 ## Merge Requests

 Create a merge request based on the issue, targeting the default branch.
 You can use the "Create merge request" button in Gitlab, this will make a Work in Progress (`WIP`) branch in the form:
 ```
 000-name-of-issue
 ```

 Complete your work, adding tests for your changes.

+Add a comment to the changelog (in the `[Unreleased]` section) to give a human-friendly description to the work you've done.

 When you've completed your work, and it's ready to be merged, unmark your request as `WIP`.